Top

 6

-After a healthy breakfast, follow your independent walking trail north towards Glencoe.
-Continue past Buachaille Etive Mor and climb up the "Devil’s Staircase" until you reach the highest point of the West Highland Way at 548m.
+Embark on a challenging day as you leave Inveroran.
+Gradually ascend onto the edges of Rannoch Moor, a remote and untamed section.
+Passing by Glencoe Ski Centre, you will encounter the iconic Buachaille Etive Mor - a prominent mountain, marking the entrance to Glen Etive.
+From Kingshouse climb up the "Devil’s Staircase" until you reach the highest point of the West Highland Way at 548m.
 Enjoy a spectacular view of Ben Nevis and descend to the charming small town of Kinlochleven.

 7

 We have saved some breathtaking views for desert.
-A steep ascend to Kinlochleven will bring you to a secluded valley past abandoned stone cottages on your way to Fort William.
-Follow a forest trail in Glen Nevis with great views of Ben Nevis.
+A steep ascend to Kinlochleven, offering stunning views of Loch Leven, will bring you to a secluded valley past abandoned stone cottages on your way to Fort William.
+The trail then leads you through Lairigmor, a picturesque pass between majestic mountains.
+Follow a forest trail in Glen Nevis with great views of Ben Nevis - Britain's highest mountain.
 Finally, reach the official end of the West Highland Way at the main street of Fort William.

 8